unomaas/jamf-front-end-challenge/README.md

 ## Description:

 This is a web based application that uses React to interact with a virtual server and database.
-This challenge was given to me as a front-end assessment, and the objective was to follow three mock-ups and closely as possible, while still being able to improve on the UI/UX flow and overall feel of the application.
+This challenge was given to me as a front-end assessment, and the objective was to follow three mock-ups as closely as possible, while still being able to improve on the UI/UX flow and overall feel of the application.

 The app functionality is meant to simulate a user using a wizard to create a new User Profile.
 Throughout the wizard, they are asked to enter an email, choose a password and User Group, and then verify the information before submitting.
 I added as many little Quality-of-Life features as I could, including but not limited to: Snackbar alerts for errors/successes; Password matching verification; Email formatting verification; Conditional rendering to re-use the buttons; Responsive screen-size design; A custom favicon logo; etc.